As Microsoft advances with marketing automation, we compare Dynamics 365 Marketing vs HubSpot and which is right for your organisation.

 As noted by Gartner in its 2021 assessment of marketing automation platforms, the main reason that Microsoft isn’t further into the market is simply that “awareness of the Dynamics 365 Marketing solution remains low”.
 Given how much the application has developed and the number of organisations already using Dynamics 365 Sales, Microsoft will likely find a very healthy space for Dynamics 365 Marketing once awareness is higher.

 This factor really sits at the route of any final decision.
-An organisation already ingrained with Dynamics 365 and Microsoft 365 will derive the most benefit from adding Dynamics 365 Marketing to that ecosphere – arguably more so than HubSpot or other marketing automation solution.
+An organisation already ingrained with Dynamics 365 and Microsoft 365 will benefit most from adding Dynamics 365 Marketing to that ecosphere – arguably more so than HubSpot or other marketing automation solution.
 For this reason, it’s a must to book a demo if your organisation hasn’t reviewed the developments in Dynamics 365 Marketing recently.
 It may not be the cheapest platform on the market, but that’s reflected in functionality and what it can achieve alongside a wider Dynamics 365 setup.

 Organisations that aren’t using Dynamics 365 as their CRM/ERP solution should still explore what Dynamics 365 Marketing has to offer but may determine that a solution such as HubSpot fits their setup better.

-View more about our Microsoft Dynamics 365 Marketing services
+View more about our Microsoft Dynamics 365 Marketing services: